-Microbiological analysis of microbes in your plaque around your teeth found pathogenic bacteria and other parasites.
+Microbiological analysis of microbes in the plaque around your teeth found pathogenic bacteria and other parasites.
 The observed bacteria and parasites are transmitted by contamination during either direct or indirect contact with other people infected with these parasites, or with animals, and among other things, tap water, water bottles and vegetables or raw fruit that were washed with contaminated water (in hot countries - the Caribbean - in particular).

 During your treatment, we are going to try with you to understand and, above all, avoid all sources of recontamination.
 That's why we ask you to please read carefully and fill out the questionnaire below.

 - 1. Does your spouse or significant other have periodontal problems?
 YES NO - 2.
 Have they been examined for periodontal problems?
 YES NO - 3.
 Did they have a microbiological examination?
 YES NO - 4.
 Do other people in your life (including parents, relatives, and former significant others) with whom you have or have had direct or indirect contact (you drink from the same bottle, share meals, kisses etc ...) have periodontal problems?
 YES NO - 5.
 Have they ever been examined for periodontal problems?
 YES NO - 6.
 Did you know that your environment can be a direct or indirect source of contamination in periodontal disease?
-YES NO - 7.
-Do you have any pets?
-YES NO
+YES NO - 8.
+Have you changed your old toothbrush?
+YES NO - 9.
+How often do you change? \\\\ - 10.
+Do you share your toothbrush with others?
+YES NO - 11.
+Do you share your cups, glasses, water bottles, or other?
+YES NO - 12.
+Did you travel abroad?
+YES NO If yes where and when?